World Tag League (NJPW)

 The World Tag League (WORLDタッグリーグ, WORLD taggurīgu) is a professional wrestling round-robin tag team tournament held by New Japan Pro-Wrestling as a spin-off of the popular singles tournament, the G1 Climax.
 It was created in 1991 as the Super Grade Tag League, as a continuation of a regular tag team tournament held since 1980, gaining the name G1 Tag League (G1タッグリーグ, G1 taggurīgu) in 1999.
 In 2012, NJPW's new owners, the Bushiroad company, renamed the tournament to its current form.
 Since the tournament acquired its current name, the winning team earns the right to challenge for the IWGP Tag Team Championship at the following year's Wrestle Kingdom, assuming the team does not hold the title at the time of their victory.

 The World Tag League is held under a points system, with 2 points for a win, 1 for a time limit draw, and 0 for a loss, no contest or double decision.
 The current format, introduced in 2014, is essentially identical to that of the G1 Climax, with the top-scoring team from two blocks of eight advancing to the final.

 List of winners

 1980

 The 1980 MSG Tag League featured 9 teams in a single block and was held from November 21 to December 10, 1980.

 1981

 The 1981 MSG Tag League featured 10 teams in a single block and was held from November 19 to December 10, 1981.
 Due to a tie for second place, the two second-place teams faced each other in a semifinal to decide the finalists.

 1982

 The 1982 MSG Tag League featured 8 teams in a single block and was held from November 19 to December 10, 1982.
 "Young Simpson" may be a mistranslation; no data has been found other than being tag team partner of British wrestler Wayne Bridges.

+† Bridges and Samson withdrew from the tournament and returned to the United Kingdom following the passing of Bridges's father.